Whether you're just starting a SaaS business or you're a veteran product manager, getting feedback from users is a top priority.

 Microsurveys that are delivered in context like these can better measure customer sentiment, because you'll know what the user has done immediately before answering your survey.
 This means you can better understand the motivation behind their answer.

-Keep in mind that you should focus on the time needed for a response and not on the number of questions.
 Also, you should always give a way out in case a user doesn't want to answer immediately.
-This can be done in a user feedback tool by adding a "snooze" option for re-opening the survey later on.
+You can do this in a user feedback tool by adding a "snooze" option to re-open the survey later on.

 The first product survey you design is not going to be the only one.
 As in any development, you should iterate and improve based on customer feedback.
 Remember to include this in your goals, especially if you're just starting a business.